thekvs/cpp-serializers/README.md

 #### Results

-Following results were obtained running 1000000 serialize-deserialize operations on typical desktop computer with Intel Core i5 processor.
-Exact versions of the libraries used are:
+Following results were obtained running 1000000 serialize-deserialize operations on typical desktop computer with Intel Core i5 processor running Ubuntu 13.04.
+Exact versions of libraries used are:

 * boost 1.54.0
 * thrift 0.9.1